Erwinzieger/Erwinzieger/README.md

 - 👋 Hi, I’m @Erwinzieger
 - 👀 I’m interested in ...
 Python, Cibersegurity, Html and Css
-- 🌱 I’m currently learning ...
-Python rigth now!
+- 🌱 I’m currently learning ... developing in a university "UNQ" in Argentina!!
+And a course of Python on Udemy!
-- 💞️ I’m looking to collaborate on ... everything
+- 💞️ I’m looking to collaborate on ... everything, im on open arms!
 - 📫 How to reach me ... search me on instagram @erwinzieger
-- 😄 Pronouns: ...
-Men
 - ⚡ Fun fact: ...
 I play a lot Counter-Strike and other games! and i speak german too!

 <!---